 Composer and sound artist

-Mike is a composer and sound artist, having an interest in both instrumental and electroacoustic music.
-His instrumental music has been performed at the London Institute for Contemporary Arts (ICA), the National Maritime Museum, other venues around London, and the St. Magnus Cathedral, Orkney, Durham Cathedral, the University of Durham and the Berwick Music Series.
+Mike is a composer and sound artist, having an interest in instrumental, vocal and electroacoustic music.
+His instrumental and vocal music has been performed at the London Institute for Contemporary Arts (ICA), the National Maritime Museum, other venues around London, the St. Magnus Cathedral, Orkney, Durham Cathedral, the University of Durham and the Berwick Music Series.
 His instrumental and vocal music has been performed by Quatuor Bozzini, the Ives Ensemble, EXAUDI, the Frankland String Quartet and many others.
-His piano work, ‘Bone Memories’, recently won first prize in the John Halford competition for piano and composition judged by pianist Ian Pace.
-He also composes electroacoustic works, and is currently collaborating with artists, Charles Paulsen and Pauline Burbidge for an electroacoustic installation at the Edinburgh City Art Centre in 2017.
+His piano work, ‘Bone Memories’, won first prize in the John Halford competition for piano and composition judged by pianist Ian Pace.
+He also composes electroacoustic works, and has collaborated with artists, Charles Paulsen and Pauline Burbidge for an electroacoustic installation at the Edinburgh City Art Centre in 2017.
 A forthcoming work is an electronic reimagining of Spem in Alium by Thomas Tallis, for a choir of 40 electronic synthesisers.

 As an artist, Mike works on the boundary between art and science, often using mathematical structures as frameworks upon which to build musical works.
 Another boundary of interest is that between what we call music and the everyday sounds.
 “There is music in every sound if we can only hear it.”

 He has a PhD in Music (Composition) from the University of Durham, working with James Weeks, Eric Egan and Nick Collins.
-He was earlier awarded an MMus with Distinction in Composition at Trinity Laban Conservatoire of Music and Dance, where he worked principally with Paul Newland, Sam Hayden and Gwyn Pritchard.
+He was earlier awarded an MMus with Distinction in Composition from Trinity Laban Conservatoire of Music and Dance, where he worked principally with Paul Newland, Sam Hayden and Gwyn Pritchard.